mjuniper/ambitious-arcgis-app-2019/workshop/5-maps.md

 ## Showing item extents on the map

 ### Logic
-Once the map has loaded, and whenever map component's items are updated:
+Once the map has loaded, and whenever the search results are updated:
 - clear map graphics
 - loop through items, and for each
  - create a `new Graphic()` from the item